yuh8/TensorVAE/README.md

 ![alt text](https://github.com/yuh8/TensorVAE/blob/main/assets/Train_Val%20curve.png)

-For testing, the checkpoints for Drugs experiments are available [here](https://www.dropbox.com/sh/qomlvaq5oplsxvd/AABmTNRPlZ2W_djaRwkDK41Ma?dl=0).
+For testing, the checkpoints for Drugs experiments will be available upon the acceptance of the paper.
 Please download and place them in the ./checkpoints/ folder and run

 ```
 python train_test_conf.py --train false --test_path [your/test/path]